-- The liabilities of the Devon County pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc. and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 4.4% (annualised yield at the 20 year point on the Merill Lynch AA rated corporate bond curve).
+The liabilities of the Devon County pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc. and projections of projected earnings for current employees.

-- The assets of the Devon County pension fund attributable to the Authority are included in the Balance Sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - Unitised securities current bid price - Property market value - The change in the net pensions liability is analysed into seven components: - Current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statements to the services for which the employees worked - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - Expected return on assets the annual investment return on the fund assets attributable to the Authority, based on an average of the expected long term return - credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - Gains or losses on settlements and curtailments the result of actions to relieve the Authority of liabilities or events that reduce the expected future service or accrual of benefits of employees - debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve - Contributions paid to the Devon County pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- Liabilities are discounted to their value at current prices, using a discount rate of 4.4% (annualised yield at the 18 year point on the Merill Lynch AA rated corporate bond curve). - The assets of the Devon County pension fund attributable to the Authority are included in the Balance Sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - Unitised securities current bid price - Property market value - The change in the net pensions liability is analysed into the following components: - Current service cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statements to the services for which the employees worked - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - Net interest cost the net interest expense for the authority the change during the period in the net defined benefit liability that arises from the passage of time; charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit liability at the beginning of the period taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments. - Return on plan assets excluding amounts included in net interest on the net defined benefit liability - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure.

+Contributions paid to the Devon County pension fund - cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.

 In relation to retirement benefits, statutory provisions require the General Fund balance to be charged with the amount payable by the Authority to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.

 In the Movement in Reserves Statement, this means that there are appropriations to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year end.

 The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.